EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 {{% alert title="Note" color="info" %}} Make sure to store the `client_id` and
 `client_secret` in a secure place {{% /alert %}}

-In order to get the client approved, send an email to the adminstrator of the EGI Master Portal using
+In order to get the client approved, send an email to the administrator of the EGI Master Portal using
 [EGI Check-in support](mailto:egi-aai-checkin@lists.grnet.gr).